pablotech80/bio_analyzer_APIRest/README.md

 - Contributions will be reviewed and approved by the project's authors or maintainers.

 3. **Redistribution and Derivative Uses**:
-- If you decide to redistribute a modified version of the project, you must include this same license along with the original author's copyright.
+- If you decide to redistribute a modified version of the project, you must include this same licence along with the original author's copyright.
 - Commercial use of the project or its modifications is not permitted without the explicit written permission of the author.

 ---